-Since 2003, the Annual Conference & Trade Show has been organized and promoted by a federal non-profit corporation – ‘Organic Food Conferences Canada’ – managed by representatives of 16 public sector non-profit organic groups (see Offical Organizing Sponsors at the bottom of the SPONSORS page).
+Since 2003, the Annual Conference & Trade Show has been organized and promoted by a federal non-profit corporation – ‘Organic Food Conferences Canada’ – managed by representatives of 16 public sector non-profit organic groups (see Official Organizing Sponsors at the bottom of the SPONSORS page).

 The goals of the conference are to promote organic agriculture and related topics through